Compression in Teradata Columnar offers two main benefits: Reduction in used permanent space and disk IOs.

 Teradata Columnar & Dictionary Encoding

-For example, the values for customers the segments “Business” and “Private” could be stored as dictionary entries 1 and 2:
+Values for customers in the “Business” and “Private” segments can be saved as dictionary entries 1 and 2.

 Teradata Columnar & Delta Compression

-If the column values of a container are in a tight range, only the offset from an average container value will be stored.
+If the column values in a container have a narrow range, only the deviation from the average container value will be saved.
+Consider the subsequent column values:

 10,20,50,100,20,10

-Delta compression would store the encoded information like this (notice that the average column value is 35):
+Delta compression stores encoded information as follows (with an average column value of 35):

 -25,-15,+15,+65,-15,-25

-You will immediately think, “But what’s the advantage in used space if I replace the original values with the numbers below.”
-The answer is the data type.
-If our column container holds BIGINT values, the offsets may be stored in an SMALLINT value, saving 6 bytes per row.
+You may wonder about the benefit of using less space by replacing the original values with smaller numbers.
+The advantage lies in the data type.
+If the column container stores BIGINT values, the offsets can be saved as SMALLINT values, which frees up 6 bytes per row.

 Conclusion